 Flores-Haro v.
 City of Hillsboro and Washington County et al. – won Ninth Circuit appeal reversing district court’s decision denying qualified immunity for individual police officers based on allegedly excessive force.

 Heidt v.
 City of McMinnville et al. – won multiple motions to dismiss plaintiff’s due process claims against City based on plaintiff’s failure to allege a constitutionally protected property interest in his right to particular job duties, resulting in dismissal with prejudice.

 Horstman v.
 City of Hillsboro et al. – won Ninth Circuit appeal reversing district court’s decision denying qualified immunity to police officers in wrongful arrest case based on a purported failure to investigate.

 Bermudez-Arenas v.
-City of McMinnville et al. – After filing motion for summary judgment in federal district court against plaintiff’s excessive force claims against police officers, plaintiff dismissed the case.
+City of McMinnville et al. – After filing a motion for summary judgment in federal district court against the plaintiff’s excessive force claims against police officers, the plaintiff dismissed the case.

 Lewis and Clark College

 Northwestern School of Law

 Political Science Studies